 The Rapid Antibody test checks for a previous infection.
 Since it takes your body up to 3 weeks to create antibodies, this test cannot detect a current infection.

 Antibody tests are done through a finger prick with results in 15 minutes.

-There are two molecular tests, the RT-LAMP and RT-PCR tests.
-Both are diagnostic tests for active infections.
-These tests are highly accurate and are used for traveling.
+The molecular test is the RT-PCR test, which is a diagnostic test for active infections.
+It is highly accurate and is used for traveling.
 A sample is collected through a nasal or throat swab.